AniThanos/5WeatherApp/readme.md

 5.After installation process is over..come to root folder (use this command cd ..)

 How to Run Application
-from the root folder write this command:-
+1..from the root folder write this command:-
       npm run dev

 How to Test Application
-from the root folder write this command:- npm run test
+1..from the root folder write this command:- npm run test